kevinrefermat/Sticky/README.md

 )
 ```

-### Customizable Behavior of `PersistentContainer`

-Make your app depend on `PersistentContainerProtocol` instead of `PersistentContainer`.
-Then create a mock object that conforms to `PersistentContainerProtocol` to simulate edge cases in your app or behavior that is hard to replicate in the real world.

-Want to simulate a scenario where loading the persistent stores failes?
-Create a mock object that conforms to `PersistentContainerProtocol` that throws an error inside `start()`.

-Want to simulate a slow data migration?
-Create a new object that wraps `PersistentContainer` and inside `start()` have it sleep for a while before calling the underlying `start()`.

 ### Simulate First Time Launch

 Sticky provides two ways to simulate a first time launch without actually uninstalling and reinstalling the app.